-A home appraisal is the process of determining the value of a residential property.
+A home appraisal is the process of determining a residential property's value.
 It is typically conducted by a professional appraiser who evaluates the property's physical characteristics, location, and other relevant factors to arrive at an estimated market value.
-The appraisal report usually includes an analysis of comparable properties in the area, as well as any relevant details about the property being appraised, such as its condition, size, and unique features.
+The appraisal report usually includes an analysis of comparable properties in the area and any relevant details about the appraised property, such as its condition, size, and unique features.

-Home appraisals are often required by lenders when a property is being purchased or refinanced, as they help to ensure that the loan amount is in line with the property's value.
-Homeowners may also choose to have an appraisal done for various other reasons, such as for estate planning, property tax assessments, or to settle a legal dispute.
+Lenders often require home appraisals when a property is being purchased or refinanced, as they help ensure that the loan amount aligns with the property's value.
+Homeowners may also choose to have an appraisal done for various other reasons, such as estate planning, property tax assessments, or settling a legal dispute.

 Why Is the Home Appraisal So Important?